Need Help?

 There may be various tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

-Should the tenure of your property be leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+If your property is leasehold, the lease may prohibit you from letting or require that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in violation of the lease.
 This could trigger the freeholder commencing forfeiture proceedings.

-Omitting to inform your co-owner of your intention to let could result in them taking legal action against you.
-Be sure to obtain their consent in writing.
+Omitting to advise your co-owner of your intention to let could result in them taking legal action against you.
+Be sure to record their consent in writing.